Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 J.D.’s – Located on a second floor deck next to Town Hall overlooking Commercial Street.
 Lively spot with pub style menu and sushi and lots of TVs for watching sporting events.

 Jimmy’s Hideaway – Jimmy’s is a dark, intimate, cozy, warm restaurant with a Continental menu supplemented with comfort food specials and is extremely popular.
 There is also outdoor deck seating on the beach.
 One of the favorites of Aerie House guests.
 Reservations essential.
+UPDATE – Jimmy’s has closed and been sold to the owners of Helltown Kitchen.
+The new owners plan to reopen in April under the name The Hideaway.

 Johnny Thai Bistro – Featuring extensive Thai menu in a very lively, high energy setting.
 Serve till late, 12:30AM.
 Adjacent Monkey Bar is a great place to enjoy a martini or two or three.

 Joon Bar & Kitchen – A fun, cozy spot with great food and extensive wine bar.
-Back to an a la carte menu.

 Kung Fu Dumplings – A casual take out Chinese eatery specializing in delectable dumplings An expanded menu also includes other Chinese dishes.
 Picnic tables outside to dine on-premise and delivery available.